urbantrout/docs/en/fields.md

 All of the content on your site will get entered into fields.

 Fields are defined globally from Settings → Fields.
-They are organized into “field groups” for convenience, but field groups have very little relevance anywhere else in the system.
+They are organized into Field Groups for convenience, but Field Groups have very little relevance anywhere else in the system.

 All fields share a few common settings:

-* The field group to which it belongs
+* The Field Group to which it belongs
 * Name
 * Handle
 * Instruction text